ishaqjones/Post-Installation-Configuration/README.md

   -Delete: C:\inetpub\wwwroot\osTicket\setup
   Only delete the setup folder and nothing else.

-  We then will want to set the permissions back to "Read" only in the ost-config.php file.
+  Set the permissions back to "Read" only in the ost-config.php file.

 <p>